Meta-KD: A Meta Knowledge Distillation Framework for Language Model Compression across Domains: Introduction

-To achieve the goal, we leverage the idea of meta-learning to capture transferable knowledge across domains, as recent studies have shown that meta-learning can improve the model generalization ability across domains~\citep{DBLP:conf/icml/FinnAL17,DBLP:conf/nips/JavedW19,DBLP:journals/corr/abs-2007-09604} and in many few-shot and zero-shot settings~\citep{DBLP:conf/iclr/BaoWCB20,DBLP:conf/acl/YeGCCXZWZC20,DBLP:conf/acl/CampagnaFML20}.
-We further argue that the meta-knowledge is also helpful for cross-domain KD.
-Re-consider the case in Figure \ref{fig:intros}.
-If we have an ``all-purpose science teacher'' (i.e.,~the meta-teacher) who has the knowledge of both physics principles and mathematical equations (i.e., the general knowledge of the two courses), the student is able to learn physics equations better with the teacher.
+To address these issues, we leverage the idea of meta-learning to capture transferable knowledge across domains, as recent studies have shown that meta-learning can improve the model generalization ability across domains~\citep{DBLP:conf/icml/FinnAL17,DBLP:conf/nips/JavedW19,DBLP:journals/corr/abs-2007-09604,DBLP:conf/acl/YeGCCXZWZC20}.
+We further notice that meta-knowledge is also helpful for cross-domain KD.
+Re-consider the example in Figure \ref{fig:intros}.
+If we have an ``all-purpose teacher'' (i.e.,~the meta-teacher) who has the knowledge of both physics principles and mathematical equations (i.e., the general knowledge of the two courses), the student may learn physics equations better with the teacher, compared to the other two cases.
+Hence, it is necessary to train an ``all-purpose teacher'' model for domain-specific student models to learn.

-Our framework is referred to as Meta-Knowledge Distillation (Meta-KD), which facilities cross-domain KD by training a meta-teacher model across multiple domains to help learning domain-specific student models.
-As shown in Figure \ref{fig:framework}, the framework consists of two parts, \textit{meta-teacher learning} and \textit{meta-distillation}.
-The meta-teacher is firstly trained with multi-domain datasets to acquire the meta-knowledge across domains by incorporating the domain corruption loss.
+In this paper, we propose the Meta-Knowledge Distillation (Meta-KD) framework, which facilities cross-domain KD.
+Generally speaking, Meta-KD consists of two parts, \textit{meta-teacher learning} and \textit{meta-distillation}.
+Different from the K-way N-shot problems addressed in traditional meta-learning~\cite{DBLP:journals/corr/abs-1810-03548}, we propose to train a ``meta-learner'' as the meta-teacher, which learns the transferable knowledge across domains so that it can fit new domains easily.
+The meta-teacher is jointly trained with multi-domain datasets to acquire the~\emph{instance-level} and~\emph{feature-level} meta-knowledge.
 For each domain, the student model learns to solve the task over a domain-specific dataset with guidance from the meta-teacher.
-To improve the student's distillation ability, the meta-distillation module minimizes the distillation loss from both intermediate layers, output layers and transferable knowledge, combined with an instance-specific domain-expertise weighting technique.
+To improve the student's distillation ability, the meta-distillation module minimizes the distillation loss from both intermediate layers, output layers, and transferable knowledge, combined with domain-expertise weighting techniques.